gdialektakis/Condiational-Adversarial-Learning-to-Enhance-Bot_Detection/README.md

 # Conditional-Adversarial-Learning-to-Enhance-Bot_Detection
-Source Code for the paper https://arxiv.org/abs/2205.15707 Part of my Diploma Thesis for the fulfillment of my Master degree in Data and Web Science.
+Source Code for the paper https://arxiv.org/abs/2205.15707.
+This code was developed during my Diploma Thesis for the fulfillment of my Master degree in Data and Web Science.

 ## Prerequisites